natclark/safari-wallet/README.md

 Then, to test the popover, navigate to https://safari-wallet-test-dapp.pages.dev in Safari (or http://localhost:3000/test-dapp/, if you're running the local dev server)

+You can set up the local dev server here: https://github.com/natclark/safari-wallet-test-dapp

 ### Developing the popover

 To work on the popover, there are instructions for setting up a local development server with Gulp in `Shared (Extension)` > `Popover` > `README.md`.